 In addition to our marquee project in Wexford, we have also supported, and continue to support, community and academic research driven projects and student research at a host of locations throughout the country.
 The IAFS website contains detailed information on each of these projects as well as all our Cultural Heritage Programs.

-IAFS courses are designed to introduce students to practical archaeological field methods, and to build and expand on knowledge and experience gained in the classroom.
-Our courses are ideal for students of anthropology, archaeology, history, medieval studies, bioarchaeology, forensic anthropology, Irish studies and community archaeology or just those looking for a unique study abroad experience in general.
-Students may earn transferable university credits towards their undergraduate degree, through our academic partners at the Institute for Field Research.
+Each IAFS course is designed to introduce students to practical archaeological field methods, and to build and expand on knowledge and experience gained in the classroom.
+Our courses are ideal for students of anthropology, archaeology, history, medieval studies, bioarchaeology, forensic anthropology, Irish studies and community archaeology – or indeed those just looking for a unique study abroad experience.
+All our cultural heritage courses are credited.

 Our archaeology fees are dependent on the duration and content of the courses; full details are available here.

 Even though we are a fairly small college, the coordinators at IHS were eager to help create a program that suited our students’ particular curricular needs.
 At every turn, IHS has been easy to work with and very accommodating.
 Their deep commitment to educating students about Irish history and archaeology are evident in every conversation.

 Best of all, our students returned from their summer course with great enthusiasm and a keen ability to articulate facets of Irish history and culture that they had encountered.
 The program is well crafted – the hands on archaeological experience, the curriculum, the field trips, the home stays – all work together to create a unique and powerful experience for our studentsDr Karen ChambersAssociate Professor and Ireland Programs Coordinator, Saint Mary’s College, Indiana